unconditional positive regard

 Now what I'm not too comfortable with - perhaps taking it a bit too strictly - is this: who is the therapist to provide permission to the patient to have his own feelings and experiences?
 Surely it is the job of the therapist to help the patient see that she's gotten into an unfortunate state of mind of seeking permission to have her own thoughts and feelings, and then to encourage the patient withdraw that approval-seeking back into herself.
 Otherwise he just serves to maintain his patient's self-depleting transference.

 But that's not the point here.
 Which is, instead, that what Rogers is talking about is hardly controversial.
 It hardly involves the therapist stifling his own warranted frustration or anger (although we might hope he'd think about it, understand what the patient is communicating, before expressing it).
 What it does involve is the therapist being generally caring, thoughtful, kind.
 It involves him not imposing meanings, not imposing himself, not imposing a theory, not imposing a criterion of mental health, not imposing a particular set of political values, on to his patient.
 It involves not being judgemental - which isn't the same thing as not making judgements!
 It involves treating the patient as an end in herself and not as a means to an end of the therapist - i.e. Kant's second formulation of his categorical imperative.
 Not using her.
 Coming to understand her in her particularity.
 Acknowledging her agential sovereignty.
+Along with wanting the best for her.

 Let's face it.
 If you can't treat your patient that way - if at least a good part of the time you can't attain your aspiration to treat her that way - then you should pack up shop.

 Sure, Rogers could have done more to distance what he writes from a notion of offering approval of what his patient says and does.
 But can't we do that for him?
-One way to do it, by distinguishing between empirical and transcendental senses of 'acceptance' and 'condition'.
+One way to do it is by distinguishing between empirical and transcendental senses of 'acceptance' and 'condition'.
 (I think, by the way, this is a little different from urging that we distinguish between accepting a person and accepting her behaviour - although I suspect that those who make this latter distinction are really aiming at (if just missing) the distinction I'm drawing here.)

 So, I may find your behaviour empirically unacceptable - for example when you treat me like an emotional dustbin, when you harangue me, when you endlessly test my patience, when you are selfish, when you gaslight, etc. But am I willing to work with you?
 Do I show you the respect of standing up to your bullshit?
 Whilst still offering the possibility of ongoing relationship?
 Now this presupposes, of course, that you are also genuinely committed to understanding yourself, to making changes, and to doing better by me.
 (There's no point my flogging a dead horse.)
 I'd not be showing myself 'unconditional positive regard' if I just kept sucking it up without any realistic commitment from you to work on it.
 But if you do make that commitment, if you do offer meaningful apologies, then I am - despite my finding you empirically unacceptable in your behaviour, still offering transcendental acceptance to you - when I don't just see you as, say, a 'problem to be managed'.